 Hot, smelly and all-around noxious, cayenne powder and garlic pesticide is a popular DIY insecticide that can be used to repel insects and small rodents (like squirrels and bunnies).
 Personally, I don’t recommend using it against animals (as it can damage their eyes and there are more effective ways to keep squirrels from digging up your bulbs), but it does seem like a popular solution on a lot of garden blogs and forums.

-To make this natural, homemade insecticide, mix 7-10 crushed garlic cloves, 1 tbsp of powdered cayenne pepper, and 3 cups hot water.
+To make this natural insecticide, mix 7-10 crushed garlic cloves, 1 tbsp of powdered cayenne pepper, and 3 cups hot water.
 Allow the mixture to sit for 2-3 days, strain away the garlic, and spray on plants and bugs as needed.
-Resist the urge to taste this concoction, however, as garlic is prone to botulism.
+Resist the urge to taste this concoction, however, as garlic is prone to producing the bacteria that cause botulism.

 Citrus Slug-Slaying Homemade Pesticide

-If you’ve got a slug and snail problem, this acidic and lemony-fresh homemade pesticide should do the trick.
+If you’ve got a slug and snail problem, the recipe for this acidic and lemony-fresh homemade pesticide should do the trick.

-To make this homemade insecticide, grate the rinds of 2 lemons and 2 oranges (or substitute grapefruit instead), then add the peels to 3 cups boiling water.
+To make this noxious homemade bug spray, grate the rinds of 2 lemons and 2 oranges (or substitute grapefruit instead), then add the peels to 3 cups boiling water.
 Remove from heat, cover and let steep overnight.
 To use, strain, pour into a spray bottle, and spray directly onto bugs and slugs.
-For added effectiveness, follow up with a dash salt (and watch them sizzle).
+For added effectiveness, follow up with a dash salt (and watch your slugs sizzle).